Chrysler Sebring: Convertible (1996–2000)

-The Chrysler Sebring convertible was launched in 1996 alongside the Sebring coupe, replacing the LeBaron convertible.
-The convertible did not share any parts with the coupe and was instead based on the Chrysler Cirrus sedan.
+The Chrysler Sebring convertible was launched in 1996, replacing the LeBaron convertible.
+The convertible was not based on the coupe, and was instead based on the Chrysler Cirrus sedan, reportedly due to the difficulty of transferring the production technology from Mitsubishi.
 Both the Cirrus and the Sebring convertible were marketed in Europe as the Stratus.

 The first-generation convertible (marketed as the Chrysler Stratus in Mexico and Europe) was assembled in Mexico alongside the Cirrus sedan.